-The student should receive written notice of any charge against him/her.
-The charges should be written in such a way that the date, time, place and nature of the behavior that is judged to be in violation of the rules can be understood by the student.

-- o In gathering evidence, one is concerned with the accuracy, reliability and completeness of the evidence.
+- The student should receive written notice of any charge against him/her.
+The charges should be written in such a way that the date, time, place and nature of the behavior that is judged to be in violation of the rules can be understood by the student. - In gathering evidence, one is concerned with the accuracy, reliability and completeness of the evidence.
 A finding of facts is an important consideration in any future review of the incident. - The student should be afforded a meeting (hearing) to review the evidence, to present additional evidence, to question witnesses, and to make a response to the charges.
 The student should receive advance written notice of the meeting. - The student should be offered the assistance of an advisor.
 In some situations, there may be a faculty member or an experienced professional staff person on-site who can serve that function.
 It may be appropriate for the program to arrange for the student to consult with an advisor by long distance phone back on the home campus. - The person who conducts the hearing (normally the Program Leader of the Program) should do so fairly and impartially.
 There should be some written or audio record of the meeting.
 A written finding of facts should serve as the basis for a decision. - The decision should be based on the preponderance of evidence as established during the meeting.
 If the decision is to impose sanctions, they should be consistent with the nature of the offense and consistent with how others have been treated in similar circumstances. - The student should receive written notice of the outcome citing the salient facts influencing your decision.

-You are encouraged to consult with IAP at the beginning of the process; in some situations the UW-Madison Dean of Student's Office will serve as a consultant or help facilitate the adjudication process.
-Some problems that arise are very similar to what the Dean of Student's Office handles regularly, and the precedents they have experienced may serve as a guide.
-In cases where cultural factors may come into play or there are other complications, IAP may be able to identify others with relevant experience or expertise.
-At all times, thoughtful consultation is available through IAP.
+You should consult with IAP prior to beginning any adjudication process; in some situations, the UW-Madison Office of Student Conduct and Community Standards will serve as a consultant or help facilitate the adjudication process.
+Some problems that arise are very similar to what the Office of Student Conduct and Community Standards handles regularly, and the precedents they have set may serve as a guide.
+In cases where cultural factors may come into play or there are other complications.
+Study Abroad Staff may be able to identify others with relevant experience or expertise.
+Consultation with Study Abroad Staff is available, at any time.